AlexDralur/hangman-game-python/README.md

 ***

 ## **Deployment**
-I deployed the page on GitHub pages via the following procedure: - ​
+I deployed the page on Heroku via the following procedure: - ​
-1. From the project's [repository](https://github.com/AlexDralur/quiz-project-2), go to the **Settings** tab.
-2. From the left-hand menu, select the **Pages** tab.
-3. Under the **Source** section, select the **Main** branch from the drop-down menu and click **Save**.
-4. A message will be displayed to indicate a successful deployment to GitHub pages and provide the live link.
-​
+1. Push the code Github [repository](https://github.com/AlexDralur/hangman-game-python).
+2. Log in or Sign up to Heroku where you need to create a new app.
+3. Select a unique name.
+4. In the settings tab reveal the config vars, for this project one had to be added per Code Institutes guidance.
+5. For KEY, input PORT and for VALUE, imput 8000 and click add.
+6. Below that, click add buildpack, select Python and save.
+7. Click add buildpack again, now select Nodejs and save.
+8. Python should be above Nodejs on the buildpack list.
+9. Go to deploy tab and for deployment method select GitHub and connect your GitHub account.
+10. When prompted enter the repository you want to deploy, search and once found connect it.
+11. Now you can either set it automatically or manually deploy the appropriate branch.
+12. Automatically will deploy the app everytime you push something to GitHub.
+13. Manually you have control over when the app should be deployed, but you have to remember to do it.
+14. It might take a little while, but once the app is built Heroku will have a link to the live web page.

-You  can find the live site via the following URL - [live webpage](https://alexdralur.github.io/quiz-project-2/)
+You can find the game live via the following URL - [live game]()
 ***
 ​
 ## **Tech**
-- HTML
-- CSS
-- Javascript
+- Python
 ​
 ## **Credits**
 ### **Honorable mentions**